j0r15/digitalbusinesscard/README.md

 ## Installation:

 - Create a little website with your personal information (must be in html) and put it in a "data" folder
-  - your tree looks like this:
+  - Your project tree looks like this:
     - business_card
       - data
         - index.html